 Due to heavy winds and high waves, you probably won’t be able to take the boat to Shipwreck Cove, but you can rip around to different bays, anchor up and swim with nobody else around.
-We ended up doing this on Corfu Island and it was honestly one of the best days we had in Greece.
+This is definitely one of the best things to do in Zakynthos.

 If you plan to bring snacks and refreshments on the boat with you, then you might as well pick up a small foam cooler from the grocery store for about €10 – €15.
 Then you can have some ice-cold beers and lunch while you’re floating out at sea!

 You don’t need a license to rent one of these small (40HP+) boats, but it’s recommended that you have a bit of experience driving boats, though it’s not necessary because the captains at the shop will show you the ropes.